intx82/a9-v720/fake_server.md

 After camera will try to establish connection via UDP with at least one of proposed ports (53221 / 41234), otherwise will try to use the same port/IP as TCP but on UDP.
 This UDP channel later will be used as data-channel to transmit a MJPG/G711 data.

-To establish UDP connection camera sends an `code 20 (CODE_C2S_UDP_REQ)` message and waits back for message with code 21
+To establish a UDP connection, the camera sends an `code 20 (CODE_C2S_UDP_REQ)` message and waits back for a message with code 21

 ```
 [UDP-SRV] JSON recv: [32]: {